Healing through the right Food Balance:

 5. You’ll have more fun!
 Life gets infinitely more fun when you don’t have to worry about what you’re going to eat, or if eating certain foods will make you gain weight.

 So you see, healing your relationship with food will change more than just your diet.
 If you’ve been unhappily stuck in a diet mentality for years, you’re missing out on a lot that life has to offer.
-For me, healing my relationship with food and transitioning to a diet of
+For me, healing my relationship with food and transitioning to a diet of whole foods brought a new level of clarity to my life– I was able to see past the food and exercise and get to know myself in a different way.

 It might sound weird, but eating whole foods helped me discover what kind of person I wanted to be.
 By eating healthy foods and taking my food issues (which used to define me) out of the equation, allowed me to see that the person I wanted to be…was who I already was.
 That might not be the grammatically correct way to say it, but that’s the way it is.